Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 5. The profiling setup in the Makefile measures the execution time and all the interfaces.
 For higher instance designs only, `strmInp_from_colwiseFFT` is profiled.

-The throughput and latency calculations for the 1024 x 2048 point 1-instance design based on the `hw_emu` run is as follows:
+The throughput and latency calculations for the 1024 x 2048 point, 1-instance and cint16 design based on the `hw_emu` run is as follows:

 ```
 Execution Time: